-- Makes it easier to harvest your vegetables
+- It makes it easier to harvest your vegetables

 - It creates more room in your garden

-- minimizes plants damages from pets and other critters
+- It minimizes plants damages from pets and other critters

 - Reduces plant deceases

-As you can see from the above list, there are many benefits of growing your garden vertically and by doing it this way no only do you save space, you can save time harvesting and weeding.
+As you can see from the above list, there are many benefits of growing your garden vertically and by doing it this way, not only do you save space, you can save time harvesting and weeding.

-It is also healthier for the plants as they won't be touching the ground and will lead to better circulation about them.
+It is also healthier for the plants as they won't be touching the ground, leading to better circulation.